Enrollment — Frequently Asked Questions

 Can I change my schedule once I have submitted my choices?

 Yes, you can log in as many times as you like as long as your faculty advisor has granted you permission and you are within your enrollment appointment time or the add/drop period to make changes.
 At the end of the period you will not be able to make changes.
-You MUST make credit hour changes by the deadline to add courses (end of the 3rd full week of classes) and grade option changes by the end of the 7th full week of classes.
+You MUST make credit hour changes by the deadline to add courses (15th calendar day of the semester) and grade option changes by the end of the 57th calendar day of the semester.

 How do I swap classes?